DrLex0/quake-frogbots/waypoint/README.md

 ## How the Frogbot works, in a nutshell

 The Frogbot relies on **markers** to navigate the map.
 Bots can only run or jump from one marker to another in (usually) a straight line.
+Markers are connected through _paths._ Each time a bot _touches_ a marker, it will select the best outgoing path to reach its current goal.

 Markers are automatically generated for several entities in a map:
 - deathmatch spawn points;